cgomez2305/Agenda_Electr-nica/README.md

 # Electronic Address Book

 This repository contains an electronic address book built using HTML, CSS, and JS with object manipulation and local storage functionality.
-The application allows users to add, delete, and edit contacts, and stores the contact information locally in the browser.
+The application allows users to add, and stores the contact information locally in the browser.

 ## How to use the application